 The purpose of the Tax Governance Policy is to establish a framework within which QSuper's tax liabilities are managed from an operational and risk management perspective.
-The Tax Governance Policy has, at its heart, the objective of ensuring the tax positions that QSuper takes are appropriate and that appropriate levels of third party review, including consultation with revenue authorities, is undertaken.
+The policy has, at its heart, the objective of ensuring that QSuper takes appropriate tax positions and undertakes appropriate levels of third party review, including consultation with revenue authorities.